 17yo: Dad, do you not know how old I am - and what I can do myself?
 Me: Oh, I know buddy.
 As you are learning new stuff, I am unlearning to help you

-While this quote from my kitchen about a week ago, as all to do with the young man learning the ropes of life and me unlearning to always to help him and his 15yo brother out – there is an key parallel to leadership and building self reliance in teams.
+While this quote from my kitchen about a week ago, as all to do with the young man learning the ropes of life and me unlearning to always to help them and their 15yo sibling out – there is an key parallel to leadership and building self reliance in teams.
 My role these days are less about direction and (micro)managing a team of testers on a project, more about enabling others to succeed with their testing both in the delivery teams and in the board room.

 In the Matrix